postapczuk/cameliaEQ/README.md

 ## Background
 There are not much free and open source equalizers for macOS and Linux.
-Of course there is __eqMac__, but it's troublesome while switching devices, and random crashes, so I've decided to find an alternative solution.
+Of course there is __eqMac__, but it's troublesome while switching devices, and full of random crashes, so I've decided to find an alternative solution.

 Fortunately, there is one: BlackHole driver + CamillaDSP.
 Unfortunately, it's hard to use